toa-io/comq/readme.md

 balancing and mitigate failover scenarios, utilizing a set of broker instances that are **not** combined into a cluster.

-`async connect(...shards: string[]): IO`

-Returns an instance of `IO` once a successful connection to one of the shards is established.

 Outgoing messages are sent to a single connection chosen at random from the shard pool.
 Shards that lose their underlying connection or experience channel [back pressure](#flow-control) on corresponding channel are removed from the pool until the issue is resolved.
 Pending messages